cuplsensor/cuplcodec/docs/specification/features.rst

    :id: CODEC_FEAT_2
    :links: CODEC_SPEC_1

+   Message length in bytes as a 16-bit value.

+   Byte 2 is unused so 0xFF.
+   Byte 1 holds the Most Significant 8-bits.
+   Byte 0 holds the Least Significant 8 bits.

-   The message length is 3 bytes.
-It cannot change after the message has been created.
+   There is no function to change this after the message has been created.

 NDEF record
 ^^^^^^^^^^^^